Rogues (comics): Miscellaneous

 The Rogues appear in the Injustice: Gods Among Us prequel comic, led by Mirror Master and consisting of Golden Glider, Heat Wave, and Weather Wizard.
 Additionally, Captain Cold is said to be in hiding while Trickster appears as a former member.
 The Rogues are initially incarcerated until Plastic Man breaks them out to help Batman's Insurgency defeat Superman and his Regime.
 Despite their being criminals, Batman accepts them because they also follow a no-kill rule.
 Throughout their time with the Insurgency, the Rogues carry out attacks on Regime bases until they are attacked by Bizarro, who kills Heat Wave and Weather Wizard.
-Trickster, who was watching over them, arrives to distract Bizarro so Mirror Master and Glider can escape.
-The surviving Rogues later hold a memorial for their fallen teammates.